 How to Encourage Open Communication in Your Team

-There are a number of ways to promote open communication in your team.
-Many of the best ways are simply behavioural, and it’s amazing how many leaders fail to see that they are doing things that actually work against creating open communication.
+There are several ways to promote open communication in your team.
+Much of it comes down to behaviour, and it’s amazing how many leaders unintentionally do things that actually work against creating open communication.

 1. Encourage Open Communication by Paying Attention